 In many human treats, nuts can have salt, oils, garlic, and other dangerous ingredients that dogs can’t eat.
 These additives can be harmful and toxic to dogs.

-• Salt.
-Many roasted nuts are heavily salted.
-These can result in sodium ion poisoning for dogs if eaten in large amounts.
+Salt.
+Many roasted nuts are heavily salted, which can result in sodium ion poisoning for dogs if eaten in large amounts.
 Too much salt can lead to vomiting, diarrhea, dehydration, and seizures.

-• Xylitol.
-Xylitol is an artificial sweetener used in some flavored nuts and nut-based treats.
-It’s highly toxic to dogs, even in tiny amounts.
-When dogs eat xylitol, they can experience hypoglycemia, seizures, and liver failure.
+Xylitol.
+Xylitol is an artificial sweetener popular in some flavored nuts and nut-based treats.
+It's extremely poisonous to dogs, capable of causing seizures, low blood sugar, liver failure, and even death.

-• Garlic and Onions.
-Seasonings like garlic salt and onion powder are commonly used on snack nuts for humans.
-These ingredients are highly toxic to dogs, even in their powdered form.
-If ingested, they can increase the risk of anemia in dogs
+Garlic and Onions.
+Seasonings like garlic salt and onion powder, which are common in nuts, are bad for dogs.
+These are highly toxic, especially in their powdered form.
+If ingested, they can increase the risk of anemia in dogs.

 Allergic Reactions